ENCODE-DCC/encoded/src/encoded/schemas/changelogs/biosample.md

 ## Changelog for biosample.json

+### Minor changes since schema version 26

+* Added *expressed_genes* property to be used with *fluorescence activated cell sorting* in the *cell_isolation_method* to specify what gene and expression level the cells of the biosample are sorted on.

 ### Schema version 26

 * Modified regex pattern for *lot_id* and *product_id* to disallow blank strings.